Dichlorocarbene: Other reagents and routes

 Dichlorodiazirine, which is stable in the dark, decomposes into dichlorocarbene and nitrogen via photolysis.

 Dichlorocarbene can also be obtained by dechlorination of carbon tetrachloride with magnesium with ultrasound chemistry.
 This method is tolerant to esters and carbonyl compounds because it does not involve strong base.

 Reactions

 With alkenes

 Dichlorocarbene reacts with alkenes in a formal [1+2]cycloaddition to form geminal dichlorocyclopropanes.
 These can be reduced to cyclopropanes or hydrolysed to give cyclopropanones by a geminal halide hydrolysis.
 Dichlorocyclopropanes may also be converted to allenes in the Skattebøl rearrangement.

+Dichlorocarbene reacts with tetrachloroethylene to give hexachlorocyclopropane.
+A similar reaction occurs with trichloroethylene, yielding pentachlorocyclopropane.

 With phenols

 In the Reimer–Tiemann reaction dichlorocarbene reacts with phenols to give the ortho-formylated product. e.g. phenol to salicylaldehyde.

 With amines

 Dichlorocarbene is an intermediate in the carbylamine reaction.
 In this conversion, a dichloromethane solution of a primary amine is treated with chloroform and aqueous sodium hydroxide in the presence of catalytic amount of the phase-transfer catalyst.
 Illustrative is the synthesis of tert-butyl isocyanide: